dewittpe/qwraps2/README.md

     values, confidence intervals, and p-values in reports.
   * `qable` is a wrapper around `knitr::kable` with my preferred defaults.
-  * `summary_table` is used to generate data summary tables in markdown or LaTeX with the look of well formatted tables from the xtables or Hmisc::latex.
+  * `summary_table` is used to generate data summary tables in markdown or LaTeX
   * `mean_ci`, `mean_sd`, `median_iqr`, `n_perc` make it easy to report formatted
     summary statistics.